ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ./scripts/generate_precompile.sh --abi ./contracts/abis/IHelloWorld.abi --type HelloWorld --pkg helloworld
 ```

-For PrecompilEVM we don't need to put this under a deep directory structure.
+For Precompile-EVM we don't need to put this under a deep directory structure.
 We can just generate the
 precompile template under its own directory via `--out ./helloworld` flag.

 ```bash